n8k99/em-hugo-site/content/_index.md

 The future is bright for Eckenrode Muziekopname, and I look forward to the journey ahead—with those who are ready to embrace this new era.

 Sincerely,

-Nathan Eckenrode
+**Nathan Eckenrode**

-Founder & CEO, Eckenrode Muziekopname
+Founder & CEO,
+Eckenrode Muziekopname

 **Footnote**:
 _For those who have questions or need further clarification, please do not hesitate to reach out.
-(Note: The website’s “Contact Us” page is temporarily disabled due to high traffic.)__
+(Note: The website’s “Contact Us” page is temporarily disabled due to high traffic.)_

+**Else**: There might be some assistance on our [Discord Server](https://discord.gg/JYm2rMQC)